 The trail leads up toward the east bank of the Kaligandaki that climbs over many ridges as it heads north and reaches Tangbe Village.
-The town is a labyrinth of narrow alleys amongst whitewashed house, fields of buckwheat, barley, wheat, and apple orchards.
+The town is a labyrinth of narrow alleys amongst whitewashed houses, fields of buckwheat, barley, wheat, and apple orchards.
 Continues to loom massively at the foot of the valley.
-Beyond Tangbe we reach Chhusang Village and crosses the river, continue climbing north where the Kaligandaki follows.
-The trek now leaves the Kaligandaki valley and climb steeply up a rocky gully to chele at 3030 meters.
+Beyond Tangbe we reach Chhusang Village and cross the river, continue climbing north where the Kaligandaki follows.
+The trek now leaves the Kaligandaki valley and climb steeply up a rocky gully to Chele at 3030 meters.

 From Geling, the trail climbs gently to the interesting pass on our trek NYLA and descends below the blue, gray and red cliffs.
 After crossing a steel bridge of the Tangmar chu (river), we will arrive at a MANI (Prayer WALL) perhaps the longest and most spectacular stretch and main wall in Nepal.
 Climbing over another pass at 3600 meters the route makes a long gentle descent to Charang.
 The huge five floors white Dzong and red Gompa is an interesting visit to observe collections of statues and Thanks as well as many large paintings of seated Buddha.